NREL/SOEP-QSS/README.md

 LIQSS as described in the literature is somewhat under-defined and inconsistent in some details.
 Some of the key issues and how they are addressed in this code are detailed below.

-#### Cyclic/Order Dependency
+#### Cyclic/Sequence Dependency

 At startup and simultaneous requantization trigger events the LIQSS approach defined in the literature is inadequate because the quantized values depend on derivatives which, in turn, depend on other quantized values.
 When multiple variables' quantized values need to be set at the same time point there is, in general, a cyclic dependency among them.
 Approaches that were considered:
-* Single pass in arbitrary order: Leaves different representations of the same variable in the system and thus has a processing order dependency so results are dependent on the (arbitrary) order of variables in their containers.
+* Single pass in arbitrary order: Leaves different representations of the same variable in the system and thus has a variable processing sequence dependency so results are dependent on the (arbitrary) ordering of variables in their containers.
 * Multiple passes hoping for a fixed point: May not find a consistent fixed point and is still potentially order-dependent.
-* Use derivatives based on a stable LIQSS state at these events to eliminate the order dependency.
+* Use derivatives based on a stable LIQSS state at these events to eliminate the sequence dependency.
 This is the approach chosen and a "simultaneous" representation is used that contains the stable coefficients determined for each order pass of the algorithm, without the updates made by the highest-order LIQSS pass.
 This approach has the potential for solution value and derivative discontinuities at transitions between simultaneous and non-simultaneous events but no clearly better alternative is apparent.

-#### LIQSS3
+#### Computed vs. Interpolated

-The LIQSS3 solver now uses directional second derivatives for continuous state variables.
-While this has accuracy and performance benefits for QSS3, for LIQSS3 there is a significant performance loss due to the use of extra per-variable directional derivative calls at the variable value +/- the quantum.
-These extra derivative computations that LIQSS requires are not amenable to the FMU call pooling used elsewhere to amortize the high FMU call overhead.

-An option to avoid some of the directional derivative calls via interpolation of the second derivative will be explored in the future.
+The default LIQSS solvers compute, rather than interpolate, the derivatives at the quantized trajectory values that the LIQSS algorithms select.
+While this has accuracy and performance benefits, it adds some overhead that is worse in higher order LIQSS solvers, especially for those that use directional second derivatives.
+Because these are per-variable computations, FMU call pooling cannot be used to amortize their cost.
+Additional `iLIQSS` solvers that use interpolation are provided and can be used when their lower accuracy is a beneficial tradeoff for the faster requantizations.

 ### fQSS Variant